 Dutch philosopher Catharina de Haas recommends evaluating your friendships once a year, taking time to check how things are going and whether the feeling among friends is still mutual.
 Too often, she says, we take our friendships for granted.
-You can read an interview with her in our newest special Love & Life.
+You can read an interview with her in our special Love & Life.
 Here’s a taster of the feature.

 How do our friendships enrich our lives?